Find a Community

 Alzheimer’s and other forms of dementia affect people differently.
 Over time, it can progress from new problems with words when speaking or writing to issues that affect your loved ones’ safety and quality of life.
 That’s why the team in a memory care community is made up of memory care specialists trained to help each memory care resident enjoy a life filled with dignity, purpose and moments of engagement.

 Memory care isn’t just for helping residents be safe, it is for creating moments of joy by building on each resident’s personal narrative to help them feel successful and connected.
 Making your loved one feel at home—and offering plenty of opportunities for fun and belonging—are at the heart of a dedicated memory care community.
-Five Star Senior Living’s award-winning, innovative Bridge to Rediscovery program provides those moments of joy and stimulation, and so much more.
-Whatever your loved one’s passions and abilities, Bridge to Rediscovery tailors their surroundings and activities around them.
+Five Star Senior Living’s innovative Memory Care program provides those moments of joy and stimulation, and so much more.
+Whatever your loved one’s passions and abilities, Memory Care tailors their surroundings and activities around them.
 Meeting all the resident’s needs is the mission, from basic tasks to helping them find a sense of purpose and connection.

 How is Memory Care Different from an Assisted Living Community?